Cons of Studying in UK

 International students in the UK may not have access to the same healthcare benefits as UK citizens.
 They may be required to purchase private health insurance, which can be expensive.
 Additionally, some medical conditions may not be covered by insurance, making it difficult for students to access the care they need.

-Related Article: Scholarships to Study Law in the UK
+Related Article: Study in UK from Nepal: A Comprehensive Guide

 13. Limited Housing Options